 And regardless of the location or formality of the event, these are our guidelines for dressing for a funeral:

-1. Show respect.
-The most important guiding principle here is to wear something that demonstrates your respect for the deceased and their family.
+- Show respect.
+The most important guiding principle here is to wear something that demonstrates respect for the deceased and their family.

-3. Don’t be a distraction.
-Don’t wear anything too tight, too colorful, too flashy, or too distinctive.
+- Don’t be a distraction.
+Don’t wear anything too tight, colorful, flashy, or distinctive.
 Now is not the time to call attention to yourself.

-5. For women: Pants, dresses, and skirts are all perfectly appropriate.
-You can use scarves, cardigans, or blazers to make a more revealing or casual outfit more conservative.
+- For women: Pants, dresses, and skirts are all perfectly appropriate.
+Scarves, cardigans, or blazers can make a more revealing or casual outfit more conservative.